General structure of gauge boson propagator and its spectra in a hot magnetized medium: Form Factors

-We note that the dispersion relations are scaled by $m_D/\sqrt{3}$.
-As seen that there are three distinct modes when a photon propagates in hot magnetized material medium.
+We note that the dispersion relations are scaled by plasma frequency of non-magnetized medium, $\omega_p=m_D/\sqrt{3}$ where $m_D^2$ is given in Eq.~\eqref{debye_mass_qed}.
+As seen that there are three distinct modes when a gluon propagates in hot magnetized material medium.
 The magnetized plasmon mode with energy $\omega_b$ appears due to the form factor $b$ whereas two transverse modes with energy $\omega_c$ and $\omega_d$ are, respectively, due to the form factors $c$ and $d$.
 The presence of magnetic field lifts the degeneracy of the transverse mode found only in a thermal medium.

-Now, the dispersion curves for photon is displayed in Fig.~\ref{fig:disp_pi3} when it propagates at an angle $\theta_p=\pi/3$ with the direction of the magnetic field.
+Now, the dispersion curves for gluon are displayed in Fig.~\ref{fig:disp_pi3} when it propagates at an angle $\theta_p=\pi/3$ with the direction of the magnetic field.
 We have chosen three different values of magnetic field $|eB|=m_\pi^2/2, \ \ m_\pi^2/10\ \ \rm{and} \, \ m_\pi^2/800 (\sim 0) $; $m_\pi$ is the pion mass.
-For a given magnetic field strength, say $|eB|=m_\pi^2/2$, one finds two zero modes and one massive mode.
-The two zero modes comprise a plasmon and a transverse mode.
-We note that there is a cancellation between thermal and magnetic mass that causes massless mode to appear in a hot magnetized medium.
-As the field strength decreases, the dispersion curves of photon approach to those of thermal medium which can be seen for the field strength, $|eB|=m_\pi^2/800(\sim 0)$.
-In Fig.~\ref{fig:disp_pi4} we have also displayed the dispersion of photon when it propagates at an angle $\theta_p=\pi/6$.
+For a given magnetic field strength, say $|eB|=m_\pi^2/2$, one finds two modes (viz., $b$ and $d$ mode) with vanishing plasma frequency and one mode (viz., $c$ mode) with finite plasma frequency.
+The zero plasma frequency for $b$ and $d$ modes could be the artefact of the weak field approximation used in the series expanded version of the Schwinger propagator, i.e. Eq.~\eqref{prop_wfa} where the propagator is expanded in a series of $eB$ by considering $eB$ as the lowest scale.
+This expansion constrains the arbitrariness of the value of $p$ as it is valid only when $p\gtrsim\sqrt {eB}$.
+Hence in the limit $p\rightarrow 0$ with finite value of $eB$ (however small), as $p$ then becomes the lowest scale and Eq.~\eqref{prop_wfa} is not valid.
+For $d$ mode with a very small magnetic field, the dispersion curve for $d$ at $p=0$ jumps to zero abruptly.
+This is because, taking $p\rightarrow 0$ limit before taking $eB \rightarrow 0$ again violates the condition $p\gtrsim\sqrt {eB}$ and leaves behind a zero frequency mode.
+However, the situation is different while taking $eB\rightarrow 0$ limit first though, as in that case considering $eB=0$, one gets back two HTL dispersive modes for gluon propagation.
+In Fig.~\ref{fig:disp_pi4} we have also displayed the dispersion of gluon when it propagates at an angle $\theta_p=\pi/6$.